 A short limited edition is produced.
 The number of prints is determined by the laborious process and the gradually diminishing quality of each print.

 The image is chemically etched onto a plate and multiple prints are reproduced.
 Each print is virtually identical to the eye.
-This method is suitable for higher print runs and cost effective.
+This method is suitable for higher print runs and is cost-effective.

 Giclee prints are commercial and cannot be described as original prints.